beeankha/deploy_ldap/README.md

 }
 ```

-7. Test deploy by logging in LDAP users.
+7. Test the deployment by logging in the LDAP users.
 The LDAP organization layout is as follows:
 ```
 LDAP Organization
   username: super_user1